Causes of Plant Explosions

 Poor Facility Maintenance

 Studies of the most recent plant explosions reveal that the leading cause for an accident is a poorly maintained facility.
 The chemicals produced on an industrial plant are done so through the use of a broad range of equipment and tools.
-This equipment requires both specialized training and properly maintained in order to perform its purposes efficiently and safely.
-If the plant operators fail to comply with maintenance and safety regulations concerning their equipment, the risk of disaster is heighten dramatically.
+This equipment requires both specialized training and must be properly maintained in order to perform efficiently and safely.
+If the plant operators fail to comply with maintenance and safety regulations concerning their equipment, the risk of disaster is heightened dramatically.
 Workers assigned to maintenance are expected to inspect and replace outdated or worn equipment, especially those that may pose a risk if overlooked, such as catalysts, reagents, and boilers.

 Training for Industrial Workers

 All employees should have an excellent understanding of the machinery they work with, the chemicals they are handling, the dangers for combustion, and the risks associated with certain actions.
 All employees should be taught how to prevent combustion and make sure they know how to avoid any potentially hazardous situations involving mixing chemicals or using an open flame near flammable materials.
-Unfortunately, some companies underrate the importance of great training for employees, which can result in a devastating accident at the work site.
+Unfortunately, some companies underrate the importance of training for employees, which can result in a devastating accident at the worksite.

-All employees at industrial work sites should take courses that discuss:
+All employees at industrial worksites should take courses that discuss: